-First, select the type of GPS unit you will be using (the MCM unit is currently the only choice for "GPS Sync" applications).
+First, select the type of GPS unit you will be using (the data-logger's Internal unit or the MCM External unit ONLY).

 Next, enter your "On Delay" and your "Off Delay" selections by tapping in the appropriate box and typing in the requested delay time in milliseconds.
 These delay times are employed so that any spiking in the voltage waveform that might occur as the rectifier-current is switched from ON to OFF and from OFF to ON does not become a factor in the voltmeter's determination of the "true" ON and OFF voltage values for each DCVG measurement.
 For example, if 150 ms was selected for the "Off Delay", the data logger would record the voltage value sampled 150 ms after the rectifier-current was switched from the ON to the OFF state.
 Also, if 150 ms was selected for the "On Delay" the data logger would record the voltage value sampled 150 ms after the rectifier-current was switched from the OFF to the ON state.